Semi-classical limit of an attractive Fermi gas in one or two dimensions: Introduction

 with the notation introduced in Definitions \ref{definition_hamiltonien} and \ref{definition_energies_vlasov_thomas_fermi}. \end{theorem} \begin{remark}[Constraint on $\beta$] We cannot hope to have a similar result for $\beta > 1/d$, since in this case, the interactions between particles are very rare due to the range being shorter than the typical distance between particles, and the Pauli principle; hence we have to impose $\beta < 1/d$.
 In Theorem \ref{theorem1}, we require a stronger constraint, namely

-This comes from the semi-classical approximation of the energy used in the lower bound.
+Note that the upper bound remains true for all $\beta < 1/d$.
+For the semi-classical approximation of the energy used in the lower bound, we need to impose a stricter assumption on $\beta$.
 Because of the negative part of the Hamiltonian, the a priori estimates of Lemma \ref{lemma_apriori} do not allow us to cover the case of every $\beta < 1/d$.
-Note however that our constraint \eqref{equation_constraint_beta_rk} is better than the naive
+Note however that our constraint